ktor-doc-jp/ktor-doc-jp/pages/features/compression.md

 In the example above when `Accept-Encoding` doesn't specify quality, `gzip` will be selected for all contents less than 1K in size, and all the rest will be encoded with `deflate` encoder.

-A number of typical conditions are readily available:
+Some typical conditions are readily available:

 * `minimumSize` – minimum size of the response to compress
 * `matchContentType` – one or more content types that should be compressed